pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1216-Fixing_Tpr_Bug_For_MultiDerivedSignals.rst

 - Previously, calculate_on_get/put functions used in MultiDerivedSignals in tpr classes were not accessing their attrs correctly and would throw KeyErrors when called
 - Specifically, the name of the attr was being used as the key for items dictionary instead of the actual signal object
+- Also added unit tests for these MultiDerivedSignals

 Maintenance
 -----------